Stan Ternent: Managerial career

 Ternent inherited a club in chaos after the ill-fated tenure of Chris Waddle, and a major clearout ensued.
-Despite a number of heavy defeats, Ternent gained the support of the new owner and Chairman, Barry Kilby, and finished the season with an unbeaten run of 11 games to finish in 15th position.
-Ternent's second season as Clarets manager, 1999–2000 saw the club finishing as Runners-Up, securing automatic promotion.
-Over the next two seasons under Ternent, Burnley became an established Championship Club, finishing 7th twice.
-The next two seasons were rather more disappointing as the collapse of " ITV digital " hit a small town Club's finances, and despite an FA Quarter final in 2003, the club's board did not renew his contract after the 2003–04 campaign.
+Despite a number of heavy defeats, Ternent gained the support of the new owner and chairman, Barry Kilby, and finished the season with an unbeaten run of eleven games to finish in 15th position.
+Ternent's second season as Burnley manager, 1999–2000 saw the club finishing as runners-up, securing automatic promotion.
+Over the next two seasons under Ternent, Burnley became an established Division One club, achieving consecutive 7th-place finishes.
+The next two seasons were rather more disappointing as the collapse of ITV Digital hit the club's finances, and despite reaching the FA Cup quarter finals in 2003, the club's board did not renew his contract after the 2003–04 campaign.
 At the end of his final game against Sunderland, an emotional Ternent took a lap of honour around Turf Moor to a standing ovation from the Burnley supporters.
-Fans and even some players were in tears, as they knew what Burnley meant to Ternent, having joined the Club as an apprentice in June 1963.

 Ternent made a brief comeback in 2004–05 with Gillingham, taking Ronnie Jepson from Burnley to be his assistant; however, his short-term contract as manager was not renewed, as despite a heroic attempt at survival they were relegated to League One.
 Ternent quit Gillingham in May 2005.

 In November 2007, he was appointed to the backroom staff of new Derby County manager Paul Jewell.
 He left this role on 24 April 2008 to take up the reins at Huddersfield Town in place of Andy Ritchie, who had been relieved of his duties at the beginning of the month.
 Ex-Town player Ronnie Jepson, appointed on the same day, became his assistant.
 He officially started his new job on 28 April, leaving Gerry Murphy in charge of Town's last home game against Walsall on 26 April and their last away game at Luton Town on 3 May.

 Backed by a large budget, Ternent signed Keigan Parker, Jim Goodwin, Andy Butler, Chris Lucketti, Michael Flynn, Gary Roberts and David Unsworth during the opening weeks of 2008–09 pre-season.
 On 4 November, Ternent left the Galpharm Stadium after just over six months in charge of the Terriers.
 To date, that is the second-shortest reign of any permanent manager in Huddersfield Town's history.